-Due to recent sampling events in St. Croix, where brown water complaints and concerns about lead and copper were investigated, we have decided to return to "Initial Monitoring" of every six months in the St. Thomas/St. John district.
-This decision aligns with updated lead and copper testing recommendations from the Environmental Protection Agency (EPA) and the Department of Planning and Natural Resources (DPNR).
-It reflects our ongoing commitment to ensuring the safety and quality of the water supplied to you.
-By increasing the frequency of our monitoring, we aim to proactively address any potential issues and provide you with the highest level of confidence in the water you receive.
+Lastly, due to recent sampling events investigating brown water complaints and concerns about lead and copper, we will return to "Initial Monitoring" of every six months.
+This decision aligns with the updated lead and copper testing recommendations from the EPA and the Department of Planning and Natural Resources (DPNR).